moby/moby/docs/swarm/admin_guide.md

 For example, in a swarm with *5 nodes*, if you lose *3 nodes*, you don't have a quorum.
-Therefore you can't add or remove nodes until you recover one of the unavailable manager nodes or recover the cluster with disaster recovery commands.
+Therefore you can't add or remove nodes until you recover one of the unavailable manager nodes or recover the swarm with disaster recovery commands.
 See [Recover from disaster](#recover-from-disaster).

 While it is possible to scale a swarm down to a single manager node, it is impossible to demote the last manager node.
 This ensures you maintain access to the swarm and that the swarm can still process requests.
 Scaling down to a single manager is an unsafe operation and is not recommended.
-If the last node leaves the cluster unexpetedly during the demote operation, the cluster swarm will become unavailable until you reboot the node or restart with `--force-new-cluster`.
+If the last node leaves the swarm unexpetedly during the demote operation, the swarm will become unavailable until you reboot the node or restart with `--force-new-cluster`.

-You manage cluster membership with the `docker swarm` and `docker node` subsystems.
+You manage swarm membership with the `docker swarm` and `docker node` subsystems.
 Refer to [Add nodes to a swarm](join-nodes.md) for more information on how to add worker nodes and promote a worker node to be a manager.

-## Distributing manager nodes
+## Distribute manager nodes

 In addition to maintaining an odd number of manager nodes, pay attention to datacenter topology when placing managers.
 For optimal fault-tolerance, distribute